 Additional extensions to the original order have occurred.
 Verify the current status if already registered by searching for your name in the Emergency Permit Table under the Verify section of this website.

 If you would like to receive an Emergency MFT Provider Permit as an out-of-state MFT licensee please complete the form below.
+REVIEW THE INFORMATION BELOW TO DETERMINE IF YOU ARE ELIGIBLE TO APPLY FOR AN EMERGENCY PERMIT.
 Accepted registrations may be verified at www.ncbmft.org (see the verification table for Emergency Permit Registration located under Verify.
 You will not receive a permit directly.
 You may print a copy of the permit from the verification table.

 While the Executive Order allows for healthcare licensure boards to establish provisions to allow volunteers to practice if needed for a particular profession, the NC MFT Licensure Board cannot issue a permit to practice to volunteers due to the advanced training required to properly provide the services of a marriage and family therapist.
 The only volunteers who would be able to meet those demands are already covered by allowing out-of-state licensees, students, retirees, and inactive licensees to serve the public.